 This can lead to a number of issues affecting the overall health of trees.
 While a tree may survive initially, the growth of ivy vines can weaken it over time, leaving it susceptible to pests, disease and wind damage as well as poor foliage growth.

 English Ivy Tree Damage

-Ivy damage to trees can eventually result in strangulation due to the sheer weight of overgrown English ivy vines, which can become rather large.
+Ivy damage to trees may eventually result in strangulation of younger trees due to the sheer weight of overgrown English ivy vines, which can become rather large.
 As the vine climbs the trunk, it causes fierce competition for water and nutrients.

-Ivy roots themselves can become intertwined with the tree roots, which can further limit suitable this uptake.
-Once it surrounds branches or reaches the tree canopy, English ivy can block out sunlight and deprive contact with air…essentially choking the tree out.
+Ivy roots themselves have the added potential of becoming intertwined with tree roots, which can further limit nutrient uptake.
+Once it surrounds branches or reaches the tree canopy, English ivy has the ability to block out sunlight and deprive contact with air…essentially choking the tree out.

 Removing ivy from trees is imperative to ensure the continued health of your trees.
 Even with aggressive pruning of English ivy, there’s no guarantee the vine will remain well behaved.
-Getting rid of English ivy is difficult, and unbeknownst to many gardeners is the fact that these vines when reaching full maturity produce small greenish flowers, which are followed by black berries.
+Getting rid of English ivy is difficult, and unbeknownst to many gardeners is the fact that these vines, when reaching full maturity, produce small greenish flowers followed by black berries.
 These berries are favored by wildlife, like birds, and may result in further spread via random droppings here and there.

 How to Remove English Ivy from Trees